-While it’s true that Roomba 880 is a random cleaner robotic vacuum, it still cleans better than the 870 model.
-If you have ever encountered a Roomba 880 and have also seen previous models put into work, you would’ve noticed the difference.
+While it’s true that Roomba 880 is a random-cleaner robotic vacuum, it still cleans better than the 870 model.
+If you have ever encountered a Roomba 880 and have also seen previous models put to work, you will have noticed the difference.

-Roomba 880 cleaned the room more thoughtfully and compared to previous generation models, the way it moves is smarter and more efficient.
+Roomba 880 cleaned the room more thoroughly than previous generation models; the way it moves is smarter and more efficient.